crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 13. The [OnIconAvailableOnReceivedIconActivity](OnIconAvailableOnReceivedIconActivity.java) sample demonstrates how to load icon when it's available, include:
+### 13. The [XWalkViewWithOnIconAvailableOnReceivedIcon](XWalkViewWithOnIconAvailableOnReceivedIcon.java) sample demonstrates how to load icon when it's available, include:

 * XWalkView can load icon when it's available